BYU-TRG-Team/baseterm-api/README.md

 # BaseTerm API

 Express.js HTTP REST API and PostgreSQL schemas built for [TBX](https://www.tbxinfo.net) v3.
-The API currently supports only the TBX-Basic dialect.
+The API currently supports the TBX-Basic dialect.
 The API and PostgreSQL schemas are part of the [BaseTerm](https://github.com/BYU-TRG-Team/baseterm) web application.

 ## Installation

 ### Contact the BYU TRG

 Before installing any instance of the BaseTerm API, please reach out to the BYU TRG at byutrg@gmail.com to establish a dialogue with the team.
 Please include any necessary contact info so that we can reach out to you for important version updates.

 ### Server Requirements